Football clubs

 1894 - 1909 / 1933 - 2017

-Old Hastonians were established in 1894 for former pupils of Hastings Grammar School, who themselves first fielded football teams in 1899.
-The club initially played local football and used the Grammar School field at Ore Valley as their home pitch, whilst also using the pitch at the Sports Ground for a brief stint before folding in 1909.
+Old Hastonians were established in 1894 for former pupils of Hastings Grammar School, whose own football teams first appeared in 1899.
+The club played locally and used the Grammar School field at Ore Valley as their home pitch, with a brief period at the Sports Ground before folding in 1909.

 Ore & Clive Vale